 Engineering and mathematics now occupy the full six modules in the timetable.

 You will undertake a major design project as part of a small team with guidance from an academic supervisor and an ‘Industrial Tutor’ (an engineer from industry).
 This lets you put into practice the skills and knowledge that you have developed in your lectures.
 The end result is a detailed design report and a series of CAD drawings good enough to manufacture a device from.

-At this point in the degree you will specialise into Electronic Engineering.
+At this point in the degree, you will specialise in Electrical Engineering.

 Engineering is an increasingly international discipline and living and working in another country is a valuable addition to your CV.
 For this reason, you are encouraged to apply during your degree for a year-long placement with one of the Engineering Department's or the University's international partners, as an additional year of study.

 You may study in English at some of the partner universities, whereas at others foreign language skills are essential.
 You are fully supported by the Department both during the application process and during the year abroad.
 Language tuition is available in the first year in a range of languages as free elective modules and in other years through the University’s 'Languages For All' scheme.

 Practical engineering experience is invaluable and to recognise this you can choose to take a year-long placement in industry between your second and third year.
 The Department will assist you in finding placement opportunities through the Industrial Partnership Committee (IPC) which consists of local, national and multi-national companies, including: British Airways, BP, IBM and Caterpillar, amongst many others.